 11 September 2019

-The ELLIDA™ concept is underpinned by the proven experience that BMT has gained while designing the AEGIR vessels now in service, the Tide class with the Royal Fleet Auxiliary, and HNoMS Maud with the Royal Norwegian Navy.
+The ELLIDA™ multi-role logistics ship.
+ELLIDA™ will be the third family of vessels designed by BMT for the auxiliary market and complement the AEGIR and SALVAS families.
+The proven experience underpins the ELLIDA™ concept that BMT has gained while developing the AEGIR vessels in service, the Tide class with the Royal Fleet Auxiliary, and HNoMS Maud with the Royal Norwegian Navy.

 “In Norse mythology, God of the Sea, Aegir, presented Viking with a magical ship called Ellida – so the name for our latest family of vessels seemed like an obvious choice,”

 “Navies around the world need to be equipped with the best possible auxiliary platforms to support global operations as flexibly, safely and reliably as they can.
 As designers of proven in-service auxiliary platforms, we are confident that the ELLIDA™ family of vessels will help to deliver this objective.”